 Interested sophomores can schedule an appointment with the DUS during the fall term, though please note that such meetings do not influence admissions decisions.
-For the remainder of the academic year, current and prospective majors can schedule appointments with the DUS, Nuno Monteiro, or the director of student affairs, Cristin Siebert.
+Current and prospective majors can schedule appointments with the DUS, Professor Sigrídur Benediktsdottir, or Lily Sutton, Director of Student Affairs.

-In addition, prospective majors are invited to attend an information sessions held each fall and announced in collaboration with residential college deans and the Sophomore Class Council.
-Prospective students may want to sign up for the Jackson Institute email list.
+In addition, prospective majors are invited to attend an information session held each fall and announced in collaboration with residential college deans and the Sophomore Class Council.
+Prospective students may want to sign up for the Jackson Institute mailing list.